DEck13/synthetic_prediction/README.md

 ## Avenues of research (so far)

-1) dynamic panel models with shock effects that are generated from some common process.
+1) Dynamic panel models with shock effects that are generated from some common process.

-2) synthetic control methods with shock effects that are generated from some common process and are correlated with observed covariates.
+2) Synthetic control methods with shock effects that are generated from some common process and are correlated with observed covariates.

+3) Bayesian risk minimization under general random effects model

+4) Minimax prediction from the frequentist perspective when shock effects are unknown scalars